Christina Price

 What advice would you give to young women entering your industry?

 My biggest advice for young women entering this industry is: do it messy.
 Too often, we’re taught to wait until we’re perfect, overqualified, or “fully ready,” and in the process, we cost ourselves valuable time and growth.
 Real progress happens when you take action even before you feel completely prepared.
-As Brené Brown says, get into the arena—lean into the unknown.
+Real growth happens when you play your edge, when you play in the sandbox of discomfort.
 The fear you feel is almost always bigger than the reality, and the learning you gain by starting imperfectly is invaluable.

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges in my field is that many people struggle to maintain mindset changes—backsliding is common—because much of the work overlooks nervous-system regulation.
-The opportunity lies in combining breathwork and nervous-system practices with mindset coaching, creating more sustainable habits and long-lasting transformation.
+One of the biggest challenges in my field right now is that there's a lot of noise.
+It's hard for people to find their perfect coach.
+On top of that many people struggle to maintain mindset changes—backsliding is common—because much of the work overlooks nervous-system regulation.
+This can create fear around hiring a new coach.
+The opportunity lies in combining breathwork and nervous-system practices with mindset coaching, creating more supportive and sustainable habits that lead to long-lasting transformation.

 What values are most important to you in your work and personal life?